safespring/web/content/blogg/2025/2025-03-exit-strategy.md

 1. Document which American cloud services you use.
 2. Document which kind of services you buy.
 IaaS, PaaS, SaaS or other XaaS?
-3. Document what kind of data that is stored and processed in the services.
+3. Document what kind of data is stored and processed in the services.
-4. Try to read the contract(s), they are often very long, very complex, very unfriendly to the customer and not always complete though.
+4. Try to read the contract(s).
+They are often very long, very complex, very unfriendly to the customer and not always complete though.
     1. What kinds of rights do you have to your data and metadata?
     1. Can you extract everything?
     1. In which formats can you get the data and metadata?